 You will have to do one of the following:

-1: Steal my laptop and break the 3DES encryption of the key files.
-I would prefer that OpenSSH used something stronger than 3DES (say, AES or Blowfish), but 3DES is going to be fairly strong.
-Brute-force searching for my pass phrase is going to be much easier than finding the 3DES key itself.
+1: Steal my laptop and break the AES-128 encryption of the key files.
+Searching for my pass phrase is going to be much easier than a brute-force search for the 128-bit AES key itself.

-2: Intercept an SSH user authentication session and break the RSA, DSA, or ECC encryption used for that session.
-DSA is limited to a 1024-bit key.
-My RSA key is 2048 bits.
+2: Intercept an SSH user authentication session and break the ECC or RSA encryption used for that session.
+My RSA key is 4098 bits.
 ECDSA is 521 bits, and ED25519 is 256 bits.
-According to a NIST and NSA report on the key lengths in bits for approximately equal resistance to brute-force attacks, 1024-bit DSA is about like 80-bit symmetric (which turns out to be the known limit to 3DES), 2048-bit RSA is about like 112-bit symmetric (the design strength of 3DES), 521-bit ECDSA is about like 256-bit symmetric, and 256-bit ED25519 is about like 128-bit symmetric.
+1024-bit DSA is no longer used — its security at best was about like 80-bit symmetric (which turns out to be the known limit to 3DES), and it's far worse with typical random number generators.
+According to a NIST and NSA report on the key lengths in bits for approximately equal resistance to brute-force attacks, 2048-bit RSA is about like 112-bit symmetric (the design strength of 3DES), 521-bit ECDSA is about like 256-bit symmetric, and 256-bit ED25519 is about like 128-bit symmetric.

 3: Steal my laptop and do a brute-force search for my